edwaldkeeley/python-trading-journal-full/frontend/trading-journal-frontend/README.md

 ## API Integration

-The frontend communicates with the backend API at `http://localhost:8000`:
+The frontend communicates with the backend API at `http://localhost:8000` (Backend is a seperate repository):

 - `GET /api/v1/trades` - Fetch all trades
 - `POST /api/v1/trades` - Create a new trade